prax-wallet/configs/README.md

 pnpm add prax-wallet/configs#main
 ```

-This will keep the configs up to date by always pulling from master
+This will keep the configs up to date by always pulling from main.

 2. Extend the relevant config